 Efforts to reduce halibut mortality have come with substantial impacts to vessel operations that ultimately reduce efficiency and increase operating costs.
 For example, increased use of excluders not only reduced target catch but also increased drag and fuel consumption.
 Test tows used to determine halibut bycatch rates in an area and smaller tows used to allow for improved survival of deck sorted halibut also increase fishing time and fuel consumption.
 When high rates of halibut were encountered, transit necessary to avoid halibut increases fuel consumption and increases trip length, ultimately reducing fishing time and fishery harvests.
-These costs are shown by the cooperative having making its largest number of tows and having its smallest average tow size since implementation of Amendment 80.
+Development of deck sorting has not only cost the sector substantially with out of pocket expenditures but also slows a vessel's operations as much as a tow per day (or approximately one-fifth of a vessel's production), thus requiring vessels to fish more days to catch the same amount of fish.
+These added costs have substantially reduced revenues to both vessel owners and crews.